-Testing and Reporting Requirements for West Nile Virus and Other Arboviruses July 5, 2018
+Testing and Reporting Requirements for West Nile Virus and Other Arboviruses July 23, 2020

-Given the detection of mosquitoes infected with West Nile virus (WNV) in Philadelphia and neighboring counties in southeastern PA, risk for human infection is increased.
-Area healthcare providers should consider the potential for WNV and other arboviral infections (e.g., Powassan virus) in patients presenting with unspecified neuroinvasive infections, as well as travel-related arboviral infections (e.g., Zika, dengue, etc.) among Philadelphia residents returning from subtropical and tropical regions.
+Given the detection of mosquitoes infected with West Nile virus (WNV) in Philadelphia, neighboring PA counties, and in New Jersey, risk for human infection is increased.
+Area healthcare providers should consider the potential for WNV and other arboviral infections (e.g., Powassan virus) in patients presenting with unspecified neuroinvasive infections, as well as travel-related arboviral infections (e.g., dengue, chikungunya, etc.) among Philadelphia residents returning from subtropical and tropical regions.